JeffersonPinoNarvaez/vagrant-webservices-cluster/README.md

 # vagrant-webservices
-This is a template created entire using vagrant, consult, haproxy and nodeJS that can be used for your own projects.
-Everything is automated so can be use out of box.
+This is a template created entirely using vagrant, consult, haproxy, and nodeJS.
+It can be used for your projects.
+Everything is automated so it can be used out of the box.